The theology company logo

 4. d(x, y) =< d(x, z) + d(z, y) (triangle inequality).

 Religion is very much in the news these days and we see that some things are rotten in the theocratic state.
-To prove that the universe is divine we devise the biggest possible model and see if the universe fits it.
+To prove that the Universe is divine we devise the biggest possible model and see if the Universe fits it.

 Article by disappointed theology student seeking an appointment.
 It is done in the spirit of modern marketing, you've got to sell yourself if you want to get good value for yourself.
 And once sold, one wants a watertight and equitable agreement on the values that are being exchanged.